Wednesday, August 17, 2011

 10. July 10, 2001, Safeco Field, Seattle.
 Jorge is introduced as a member of the American League All-Star Team.
 And out ran Jorge Posada, wearing his Yankee uniform, Number 20.
 Except it was Jorge Posada III, the catcher's son, a shade over a year old, and with a grin that seemed to take up half the infield.
 Jorge the father came out next.
 A classic moment.
 Too bad Jorge III inherited his dad's ears.
 I hope he also inherits his dad's bat.

 9. November 2, 2007, Yankee Stadium I, New York.
 Jorge signs a new contract with the Yankees, openly turning down an offer from the crosstown Mets, and gives a vote of confidence to his predecessor as Yankee catcher, Joe Girardi, as new Yankee manager.
-These were 2 great gestures that showed a great Yankee’s dedication to the team.
-(If you’re aware of my Arsenal fandom, and you think my mention of this means that I’m still mad about the Cesc Fabregas situation, and the as-yet-unresolved Samir Nasri situation, you’re right.)
+These were 2 great gestures that showed a great Yankee's dedication to the team.

-8. October 18, 1998, Yankee Stadium I. Jorge hits his first World Series homer, taking Andy Ashby deep, assisting Orlando (El Duque) Hernandez, and giving the Yankees a 9-3 win over the San Diego Padres, in what turns out to be a Series sweep.
+8. October 18, 1998, Yankee Stadium I. Jorge hits his 1st World Series homer, taking Andy Ashby deep, assisting Orlando (El Duque) Hernandez, and giving the Yankees a 9-3 win over the San Diego Padres, in what turns out to be a Series sweep.

 7. October 11, 2009, Hubert H. Humphrey Metrodome, Minneapolis.
 Quite a season for Jorge, hitting the first home run in the new Yankee Stadium, and hitting the last home run in the Metrodome.
 In the top of the 7th inning, he homered to give the Yankees the lead over the Minnesota Twins in Game 3 of the American League Division Series, enabling the Yankees to sweep the series and close down a stadium most Yankee Fans hated.